We want to introduce you to the many initiatives committed to art and care: We are many!

 Mothersuckers

 Mothersuckers is an artistic project by Eve Dent and Zoë Gingell.
-It emerged from personal and artistic responses to pregnancy, motherhood and the maternal as a way of being in the world and in relation to artistic practice.
+It emerged from artistic and personal engagements with pregnancy, motherhood and the maternal.
+It asks how these experiences transform perception, bodies, relationships and artistic production.

 MOTHRA Residency